SerenicuS/custom-shell/README.md

 ###

-<h3 align="left">As a student who wants to learn low to mid-level programming languages, I want to understand how each system feature actually works.
+<h3 align="left">As a student who wants to learn system concepts, I want to understand how each system feature actually works.
 Building a terminal seemed like a good way to learn this since it touches so many core concepts.<br><br>But honestly, creating a standard terminal might be boring.
 So I made this custom terminal for fun and to practice what I've learned in C.<br><br>I'm hoping to keep improving and get better as a C programmer through projects like this.</h3>

 ###